 Don’t get burned by bad blades.
 When you begin to feel discomfort, swap out your dull blades for less tug and pull during your shave.
-Want blades delivered on your schedule?
-Check out Gillette’s shaving subscriptions.
+Want SkinGuard Sensitive blades delivered straight to your door?
+Trial a Gillette shaving subscription today.

 Don’t Get Burned by Re-Strokes

 Men average about 170 strokes while shaving, and almost 120 of these are re-strokes.
 Once you scrape off the shave cream, be mindful of repeating strokes, as this decreases lubrication, which can lead to shaving irritation.
-Luckily, the Fusion5™ ProShield™ razor provides shielding from irritation, with lubrication before and after the blades.
+Luckily, SkinGuard Sensitive Blades provide shielding from irritation, with lubrication before and after the blades.

-The skin on your face is sensitive and during a shave, men take between 30-700 strokes.
-So thread lightly if you want to avoid razor burn.
-Shave with the grain and a light amount of pressure to help avoid razor burn, irritation, and cuts.
-It’s also advisable to save the more sensitive areas of your face until last.
-This gives the shaving gel plenty of time to soak into the hair, reducing the likelihood of shaving rash and razor burn.
+The skin on your face is sensitive and during a shave, you can make between 30-700 strokes, so tread lightly if you want to avoid razor burn.
+Shave with the grain and a light amount of pressure to help avoid razor burn, irritation and cuts.
+We’d also advise saving the more sensitive areas of your face until last.
+This will give your shaving foam or gel plenty of time to soak into your hair, reducing the likelihood of shaving rash and razor burn.